muratk3n/thirdwave/en/tweets/2020/week22c.md

 ---

 Likely pattern in the GINI (inequality) plot..?
-GINI starts getting worse, starting from the beginning of second Clinton term, until the end of 1st Bam term.
+Starting from the beginning of second Clinton term, until the end of 1st Bam term GINI becomes worse.
 It's almost a straight line from Clinton to Obama.
 What went wrong in that 2nd Clinton term?
 W was a mess sure, but degredation continued throghout Bama's 1st term.

 What were the changes for his 2nd term?
 I know a lot of Clinton types were gone by then, including "the Clinton" herself, Summers, f-ing